 Connecting people to purpose, and transforming space into place.

 The $215 million development of the Broadway Block brings together 400 residential apartments with creative offices, artist galleries, restaurants, food and retail uses, a performing arts venue for Cal State University Long Beach, and the adaptive reuse of the historic Acres of Books Building in what will become the first development of its kind in Downtown Long Beach.
-Construction commencement is targeted for early 2019.
+Construction commencement is targeted for mid-2019.

 Click any photo to enlarge